keredson/dqo/docs/api.rst

     :param unique: If the index should be a unique index.
     :param using: The index method to use, ie ``'btree'``, ``'hash'``, ``'gist'``, ``'gin'``, etc.

-  .. py:class:: PrimaryKey(*columns)

-    :param columns: The columns the index should cover.

-  .. py:class:: ForeignKey(from_columns, to_columns)

-    :param from_columns: A list of the columns on this table.
-    :param to_columns: A list of the columns on the other table.

-    The length of ``from_columns`` must match the length of ``to_columns``.